mattflipsbits/DuinoDays/Day2/Day2.md

 #### Serial.print() ***(Arduino only)***
 The structure of this function is similar to `Serial.begin()` - only this time we use `print()` instead of `begin()`.
 The `Serial.print()` function accepts one argument (for now).
 In our case, as you'll see in the "Hello, world!"
-Tinkercad activities below we are using a **string** as the argument.
+Tinkercad activities below, we are using a **string** as the argument.
 A string begins and ends with quotation marks, and contains text, which in this case will be printed to the Serial Monitor.

 Note that the quotation marks are not printed, they only serve to delineate the beginning and the end of the string.
 If you